What supplements can help boost your immune system?

 The immune system is the first and last line of defence against illness and disease so the stronger an immune system is, the healthier the individual.
 Conversely, the weaker the immune system, the more likely an individual will be to fall ill and suffer from poor health.

 The good news however, is that you can easily strengthen and boost your immune system in a number of ways.
-One way of doing this is using supplements which boost your immune health.

 #1 Fish oil supplements

 Fish oil supplements, such as cod liver oil, are renowned for their health properties, especially in terms of immunity.
 Fish oil supplements contain compounds that have been proven to significantly increase the human immune system in a variety of different ways.

 Many of these compounds are suggested to help to fight inflammation and cardiovascular disease, therefore helping to strengthen the cardiovascular system.

 Following exercise, as exercise is indeed a stressor, our immune systems can actually find themselves becoming suppressed, as stress is very detrimental to immune function.
 However, studies have found that, following physical exertion, fish oil can significantly improve immune health and function, meaning that, in terms of using fish oil for the immune system, a good time to consume could be following a workout.

 However, fish oil supplements also provide countless other benefits for the human body as well, as people may opt to consume them at different times of the day instead.

 Vitamin D is a fat soluble vitamin, otherwise known as the ‘sunshine’ vitamin, largely down to the fact that, when exposed to UV rays from the sun, the human body is able to naturally synthesise it.